Alex Kozinski: Federal judicial service

 Kozinski served as a trial judge of the United States Court of Claims in 1982, serving as Chief of Trial Division that year.

 Kozinski was nominated by President Ronald Reagan on August 10, 1982, to the United States Claims Court, to a new seat authorized by 96 Stat.
 27. He was confirmed by the United States Senate on August 20, 1982, and received commission on October 1, 1982.
 He served as Chief Judge from 1982 to 1985.
 His service terminated on February 9, 1985, due to resignation.

-Kozinski was nominated by President Ronald Reagan on June 5, 1985, to the United States Court of Appeals for the Ninth Circuit, to a new seat created by 98 Stat.
+Kozinski was nominated by President Reagan on June 5, 1985, to the United States Court of Appeals for the Ninth Circuit, to a new seat created by 98 Stat.
 333. Before the confirmation vote took place, former employees from Kozinski's time at the Office of Special Counsel warned the Senate that Kozinski was "harsh, cruel, demeaning, sadistic, disingenuous and without compassion."
 He was nonetheless confirmed by the United States Senate by a 54–43 vote on November 7, 1985.
 He received commission the same day.
 At 35, he was the youngest federal Appeals Court judge at the time of appointment.

-In 2005, after concluding that the 9th Circuit insufficiently addressed breaches of judicial conduct by Judge Manuel Real, after rules had been enacted to discourage behavior that would initiate "a substantial and widespread lowering of public confidence in the courts among reasonable people," Kozinski demanded the actual imposition of higher standards, writing,"It does not inspire confidence in the federal judiciary, when we treat our own so much better than we treat everyone else."
+In 2005, after concluding that the Ninth Circuit insufficiently addressed breaches of judicial conduct by Judge Manuel Real, after rules had been enacted to discourage behavior that would initiate "a substantial and widespread lowering of public confidence in the courts among reasonable people," Kozinski demanded the actual imposition of higher standards, writing,"It does not inspire confidence in the federal judiciary, when we treat our own so much better than we treat everyone else."
 Kozinski was persuasive and Real's case was reopened and he was disciplined.

 He served as Chief Judge of the circuit from December 1, 2007, to December 1, 2014.
-In that capacity, he received complaints about Montana Federal Presiding Judge Richard Cebull, who had sent hundreds of emails disparaging women, racial minorities and liberal politicians.
+In that capacity, he received complaints about Montana Federal Presiding Judge Richard F. Cebull, who had sent hundreds of emails disparaging women, racial minorities and liberal politicians.
 One joked that President Barack Obama's birth was the product of a sexual relationship between Obama's mother and a dog.
 Kozinski appointed a five-judge panel to review the matter in which he was the chair.
 It recommended disciplinary measures but not removal; the particulars of the investigation were largely kept confidential, at Kozinski's initiative.

 Feeder judge

 During his tenure as a court of appeals judge, he became a prominent feeder judge.
-Between 2009–13, he placed nine of his clerks on the United States Supreme Court, the fifth most of any judge during that time period.
+Between 2009–13, he placed nine of his clerks with the United States Supreme Court, the fifth most of any judge during that time period.
 He was particularly successful placing his clerks with Justice Anthony Kennedy, for whom he had himself clerked.